 Honors Introductory French I & II (FRN 103 & FRN 104)

 Every semester, Honors students also have the opportunity to take a variety of specialized classes.
 These courses include:

 Honors Introductory Experience (HNRS 100), a one-credit hour course designed to provide a learning community and common experience for incoming Honors students.

 HNRS 308, a one-credit hour colloquium course that follows the Special Topics model of course design and that is generally open only to Honors students.
 Topics change every semester and this course may be taken more than once.

-HNRS 309 and 409, three-credit hour seminars that follows the Special Topics model of course design and is generally cross-listed.
-Topics change every semester and this course may be taken more than once.
+HNRS 309 and 409, three-credit hour seminars that follow the Special Topics model of course design and are generally cross-listed.
+Topics change every semester and these courses may be taken more than once.

-The mission of our Honors thesis is to provide a course for credit (HNRS 490) that allows Honors students to delve into a subject matter of their choosing in order to enhance their academic experience.
-The Honors thesis can be a traditional essay or it can be a creative project, such as an art installation with a critical explanation.
-It can be an extension of your major capstone class or it can be a standalone experience.
-It can be a way to produce a writing sample for graduate school on a topic of your choice or a way to combine your major and minor in an interesting project.
-Options abound.
-HNRS 490 may be taken as 0, 1, or 3 credit hours, and may be paired with Undergraduate Research.
-Completing HNRS 490 would fulfill your required course component toward the Honors Diploma in place of HNRS 400, though you may also take HNRS 400.
+Honors Thesis (HNRS 490), a variable credit hour course that allows Honors students to delve into a subject matter of their choosing in order to enhance their academic experience.
+The Honors thesis can be a traditional research paper or it can be a creative project, such as an art installation with a critical explanation.
+It can be an extension of a major capstone class, can be combined with Undergraduate Research, or can be a standalone experience.